Dr Martino Luis

 Martino Luis holds a PhD in Operations Research from Kent Business School, University of Kent.
 Prior to joining the University of Exeter, Martino was a faculty member at the Othman Yeop Abdullah Graduate School of Business, Universiti Utara Malaysia where in the latter years he served as the Director of the MBA Programme.
 During this time, he was actively involved in the School’s accreditation processes, certification processes and practices (ISO 9001:2015, ISO 14001:2015, and IQNet SR10: 2015), and had collaborated closely with the Chartered Management Institute (CMI) UK for programme development.
-Prior to joining academia, Martino held a supervisory position in a shoe factory.
+Prior to joining academia, Martino held a supervisory position in a shoe factory in Bandung, Indonesia.
 He also provided consultation and training for industries.

 Martino’s teaching areas are in the field of operations and supply chain management, management science (operations research), and manufacturing systems.
 His research interests are the application of heuristic optimisation to supply chain operations, logistics systems (i.e. facility location problems) which include environmentally and socially sustainable aspects, as well as, sequencing and scheduling problems.
 He is currently a member of the Operational Research Society, the EURO Working Group on Locational Analysis (EWGLA), and the Chartered Management Institute.

 Research Topic Interests

 The applications of Exact Methods, (Meta)-Heuristics optimisation, and a combination of both (Matheuristics) in:

 • Sustainable supply chain design network

 • Inventory routing problems that focus on environment and sustainable operations

 • Location-inventory optimisation problems